How to Start an LLC in Georgia

 Once you form your LLC, it’s smart to begin setting up other business operations.

-- File annual registration.
 Georgia requires all LLCs to file an annual registration (annual report) with the state between January 1 and April 1.
-We can file your annual report for free — the only cost is Georgia’s fee of $50.
+We can file your annual report for free—the only cost is Georgia’s fee of $55.

-- Apply for an occupation tax certificate.
-A business license isn’t mandatory in the formation of your LLC, but in order to do business in Georgia, you’ll likely need an occupation tax certificate (a business license).
+A business license isn’t mandatory to form your LLC, but in order to do business legally in Georgia, you’ll likely need an occupational tax certificate.
+Check with the city or county for how to acquire one.

 All businesses are required to report beneficial ownership information (BOI).
 A BOI report is a filing with the federal government that includes information about who directly or indirectly owns or controls a company.